 End of the Day

 The end of the working day tends to be the best time for tough conversations that can upset the other person—and you.
-It means you don’t have to return to colleagues afterwards while you’re coping with the mental and emotional processing.
+It means you don’t have to return to colleagues afterward while you’re coping with the mental and emotional processing.

 However, some conversations need you and your client to be at your sharpest.
 They are not as emotionally challenging, but they are mentally hard.
 Put these into the morning while you are both still at your most alert, fresh, and resilient.

 Think about where to hold your tough conversation.
-It needs to be a place where you will both feel safe, while being as comfortable as possible.
+It needs to be a place where you will both feel safe while being as comfortable as possible.
 Meeting in private is ideal, but these days it pays to be aware of the risks and discomforts either of you may feel.
 Is there a public-private space?

 You have three basic choices: home ground for you, home ground for them or a neutral place.
 All have advantages.
 The biggest factor is the feeling of safety, comfort, and psychological advantage.